10 Essential Herbs and Spices for Autumn Wellness: A Blend of Traditional Chinese Medicine and Ayurveda

 9. Nutmeg (Myristica fragrans)

-• Ayurveda: Balances Vata and Kapha; supports sleep and digestion.
+Ayurveda: Balances Vata and Kapha, supports deep sleep, and eases indigestion.

 10. Black Pepper (Piper nigrum)

-• TCM: Warms the interior, dispels cold, and invigorates digestion.
+TCM: Warms the interior, moves Qi, and improves digestive fire.

 Comments